Sushmitha-Katti/Monocular-Depth-Estimation-and-Segmentation/README.md

        *Couldn't try much transformation.
 The doubt I had was if we apply transformations to input then output will change.
 Output is dependent on input.
 Since it is not just object detection.
 However I could have applied transformations like brightness, Saturation which doesn't cause change in position of image*

-       * **Bringing it to dataset formaat**[Refer here for code](https://github.com/Sushmitha-Katti/PyTNet/blob/master/Dataset/MaskDepth.py)
+       * **Bringing it to dataset formaat** [Refer here for code](https://github.com/Sushmitha-Katti/PyTNet/blob/master/Dataset/MaskDepth.py)

-          1. Convert the whole data to raw data.
+          1. Convert the whole data to raw data which gives 4 outputs path of bg, fg-bg, mask depth.
+Bg was something different to deal with.
+Since it was not in zip and had only 100 images.
+It is spread accros each set.
+Simple trick to get it was to use ciel function

+             *Each bg was spred around 800 fg-bg's.
+So we can use ciel(fg-bg_img_no/800).
+This gave a perfect result.*
           2. Then split it according to the givene ratio.
 By default it is 70:30
           3. Input each subset for transformation.
+Here both fg-bg and bg is concatenated to 1 image of 6 Channels
           4. Return

           Syntax